-The goal of this project is to strengthen the organization of people with disabilities and equip them with the tools they need to become active and vocal members of society.
-Humanity & Inclusion provides support by training new disabled people's organizations (DPOs) in database management and communications, as well as helping DPOs establish visual advocacy campaigns to raise awareness about disability rights.
+Humanity & Inclusion provides support by training new Organizations for People with Disabilities (OPDs or DPOs) in database management and communications, as well as helping OPDs establish visual advocacy campaigns to raise awareness about disability rights.

-Humanity & Inclusion promotes the employment of people with disabilities in two departments of Colombia, Meta and Antioquia.
-Main activities of this project include creating accessible occupational training facilities and improving existing facilities, training DPOs to promote self-employment, and supporting independent entrepreneurship whenever possible.
+Humanity & Inclusion works to improve access to employment for people with disabilities by creating vocational training spaces, improving existing facilities, training OPDs to promote self-employment, and supporting independent entrepreneurship whenever possible.

-With the help of various partners, including Fundación REI—HI's partner since 1998—the organization works at community and national levels to improve the living conditions of victims of anti-personnel mines; advancing their rights to medical and psychological care and treatment and ensuring they are involved in each step of their treatment and care.
-Main activities of this project include building the capacities of public institutions to improve victim assistance services and helping mine victims access aid.
+Humanity & Inclusion works at community and national levels to improve the living conditions of victims of anti-personnel mines by building the capacities of public institutions.
+The organization also advances their rights to medical and psychological care and ensures they are involved in each step of their treatment and care.